 Possession

-Possession of 3 ounces or less is a misdemeanor punishable by up to one year in jail and $1,000 in fines.
-Possessing more than three ounces is a felony with a maximum penalty of five years in prison and $10,000 in fines.
+Possession of 3 ounces or less is a misdemeanor punishable by up to 1 year in jail and $1,000 in fines.
+Possessing more than 3 ounces is a felony with a maximum penalty of 5 years in prison and $10,000 in fines.

 Sale, Distribution, or Cultivation

 Wyoming law treats hashish and other marijuana concentrates differently than regular bud.
-It is a misdemeanor to possess 0.3 grams of concentrate or less, and the maximum is one year in jail and $1,000.
-Possessing more than 0.3 grams is a felony and carries a top sentence of five years in prison and $10,000.
+It is a misdemeanor to possess 0.3 grams of concentrate or less, and the maximum punishment is 1 year in jail and a possible fine of $1,000.
+Possessing more than 0.3 grams is a felony and carries a top sentence of 5 years in prison and a fine of $10,000.

 Paraphernalia